-That questions once came out from myself.
+That questions once came out from me.
 I am Indonesian but yet I had a very little knowledge about places to go around Indonesia.
 I did go to some places in Indonesia when I was younger or even much younger – like when I was still in primary school?
 The biggest trip I had then was going overland to Jakarta, Jogjakarta and Bali, with my family joining a group tour.
-That time I was still staying in my hometown, Medan.
-And I can’t remember how did I get there to Jakarta – by flight I suppose?
+That time I was still staying in my hometown, Medan and I can’t remember how did I get there to Jakarta – by flight I suppose?
 Or by sea?
-Narh, not that important.
-I remember we bought a pack of Famous Amos cookies in Jakarta and it was such a precious for us that time.
-Kids love cookies.
-Period.
-Ignore this, not that important either.

 And now, it was only about three years ago, I was having that urge to see what my own country has to offer out of sudden.
 Yeap, that’s the beginning of Indonesia Explorer [IDE] Travel Group.
 Since then, on and off, I have been visiting places that I never thought I would have a chance to.
 Meanwhile, I also received numerous messages whether from friends or friend-to-be or strangers that happened to read my blog asking the same question that I had in the past – recommended places to go in Indonesia.
 I was happy to receive such messages.